 Economics is the study of incentives and human behaviour and in particular the choices that individuals, businesses and governments make to deal with scarcity.
 In Investigating Economic Issues you will undertake research into current economic issues and apply economic concepts and frameworks to critically analyse economic problems and suggest solutions.
 You will learn how the forces of demand and supply coordinate the behaviour of individuals and businesses in the market and how government policy affects market outcomes.
 You will study the decisions that businesses make in determining how much to produce and at what cost, and analyse how market structures affect firm choices.
 From an economy-wide perspective, you will investigate how to measure economic activity, inflation and unemployment, and you will examine the factors that influence these variables and their impacts on individuals, businesses and governments.

-Business managers request, purchase, assess and use market research to make a wide number of informed decisions.
-To be able to do this competently, they need to know what market research can provide, what research methods are appropriate for different types of problems, and how results should be interpreted.
-The aim of this subject is to give you the knowledge and skills, as either a future business manager or a market research practitioner, to make intelligent decisions in your specification, evaluation and application of marketing research in real everyday life and the digital era.
+Business managers request, assess, purchase and use marketing research to make a wide number of informed decisions.
+You will come to understand what marketing research can provide, what research methods are appropriate for different types of problems, and how results should be interpreted.
+The aim of this subject is to give you the knowledge and skills, as either a future business manager or a marketing research practitioner, to make intelligent decisions in your specification, evaluation and application of marketing research in real everyday life and the digital era.

-Congratulations!
 This is the final year of your qualification.
-Your applied bachelor degree greatly improves the opportunities available to you.
-A qualification of this level greatly enhances your résumé and says a great deal about you.
-Not only will you be armed with the job-ready skills and knowledge that employers are desperate for, but you will also have shown you can stay focused to achieve a goal.
+Your applied bachelor's degree greatly improves the opportunities available to you.
+A qualification of this level greatly enhances your résumé and says a great deal about you and your ability stay focused to achieve a goal

 |Credit points||360 credit points|